Separator

 Competitor Websites

 It helps to analyse your competitors, or who you think are your competitors.
 Study their branding, messaging, packaging, pricing, and distribution channels.
 Pick up on key words that might fit your brand – e.g., natural ingredients, kid-friendly, immune booster.
-See if you can identify any gaps or opportunities in the market that you can leverage.
+Look for gaps or opportunities in the Canadian food and drink market that you can leverage.

 PRIMARY RESEARCH